ArghyaKamalGuha-1/Hactober-C/CONTRIBUTING.md

 CONTRIBUTING.md
-Welcome to GitHub contributing guide :
+Welcome to GitHub contributing guide : Add only C++ codes in this repo.
 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on github.com .

 Keep our community approachable and respectable.